sethmlarson/sethmlarson.dev/app/markdown/2021-10-18/tests-arent-enough-case-study-after-adding-types-to-urllib3.md

 We wanted to share the journey, what we learned, and problems we encountered along the way as well as celebrate this enormous milestone for the urllib3 project.

-[Hasan Ramenzani](https://github.com/hramezani) has taken on the mantle of being the primary contributor to urllib3’s type hints along with help from other team members and community contributors [Ran Benita](https://github.com/bluetech), [Ezzeri Esa](https://github.com/savarin), and [Quentin Pradet](https://github.com/pquentin).
+[Hasan Ramenzani](https://github.com/hramezani) has taken on the mantle of being the primary contributor to urllib3’s type hints along with help from other team members and community contributors [Ran Benita](https://github.com/bluetech), [Ezzeri Esa](https://github.com/savarin), [Franek Magiera](https://github.com/franekmagiera), and [Quentin Pradet](https://github.com/pquentin).
 Thanks to them for all their work!

 ### Why type hints?